stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 ## Changes to Mining

 Nodes that run Stacks 2.05 must put `0x05` in the memo field.
-Block-commit transactions that do not have `0x05` will be considered invalid.
+Block-commit transactions that do not have a value that is _at least_ `0x05` will be considered invalid.

 The purpose of this change is to ensure that in the unlikely event some miners didn't know about this SIP, they will quickly find out because their blocks will never be confirmed or recognized by other users and exchanges that have upgraded.
+Moreover, the "at least" condition is meant for future compatibility: if there is ever another SIP that requires miners to signal support for the SIP's activation via the memo field, then they can do so by putting in a _higher_ value while still remaining able to mine under the current rules.

 ## Changes to Runtime Costs